More at rubyonrails.org:

 For perform_all_later, bulk enqueuing needs to be backed by the queue backend.
 Solid Queue, the default queue backend, supports bulk enqueuing using enqueue_all.

-Other backends like Sidekiq have a push_bulk method, which can push a large number of jobs to Redis and prevent the round trip network latency.
+Other backends like Sidekiq have a push_bulk method, which the Sidekiq adapter users. internally to push a large number of jobs to Redis and prevent the round trip network latency.
 GoodJob also supports bulk enqueuing with the GoodJob::Bulk.enqueue method.

 If the queue backend does not support bulk enqueuing, perform_all_later will enqueue jobs one by one.